MicrosoftDocs/well-architected/well-architected/security/classify-data.md

 ## Key design strategies

 Classification is a crucial exercise and often a forcing function for building a system of records.
 It also **helps you in right-sizing the security assurances and helps the triage team expediate discovery** during incident response.
 A prerequisite to the design process is having a **clear understanding whether data should be treated as confidential, restricted, public, or other sensitivity considerations**.
-It’s also essential to determine the locations where all that data is stored, because it might be distributed across multiple environments.
+It's also essential to determine the locations where all that data is stored, because it might be distributed across multiple environments.
 Data discovery is necessary to locate all the data.
 Without that knowledge, most designs adopt a middle ground approach, which may or may not serve the security requirements.
 Data might be overprotected resulting in cost and performance inefficiencies.
 Worse cases, it might not be protected enough, which will only add to the attack surface.

 Data classification is a cumbersome exercise and there are tools available that can discover data assets and suggest classification.
-However, don’t just rely on tooling. **Have a process in place** where team members diligently do the exercise and **use tooling to automate** when practical.
+However, don't just rely on tooling. **Have a process in place** where team members diligently do the exercise and **use tooling to automate** when practical.

 In addition to these best practices, refer to [Create a well-designed data classification framework - Microsoft Service Assurance](/compliance/assurance/assurance-create-data-classification-framework).